-The University of Central Florida’s Intern Pursuit is fast approaching and it’s time for students to get ready, get set and go conquer.
-Hosted by Quotes, the PR Club at UCF, the internship fair presents incredible opportunities from a variety of companies and organizations for students to take their knowledge and go forth into gaining real-world experience.
-Internships not only look great on resumés, but are a crucial component to the building blocks of any career and a great way to build a professional network and get to know people and organizations from the industry you want to pursue.
+Internship fairs present incredible opportunities from a variety of companies and organizations for students to take their knowledge and go forth into gaining real-world experience.
+Internships not only look great on resumés but are a crucial component to the building blocks of any career and a great way to build a professional network and get to know people and organizations from the industry you want to pursue.

-Being one of the repeatedly participating employers at UCF Intern Pursuit for nearly the last decade, many of us here at Appleton were once the doe-eyed students walking through the Pegasus Ballroom doors, looking for our first step up on the career ladder.
+Many of us here at Appleton were once the doe-eyed students, looking for our first step up on the career ladder.
 The journey from interns to employees has taught us some things we wish we knew before having to learn the hard way.
-As we search for our next star interns this semester, here are some inside internship tips and tricks we put together for students looking to leave a lasting first impression during the UCF Intern Pursuit.
+As we search for our next star interns this semester, here are some inside internship tips and tricks we put together for students looking to leave a lasting first impression at internship fairs.

 Before the Event